GarryLed/IoT-team-collaboration-project/README.md

 # IoT-team-collaboration-project
 This is a group IoT project that uses Arduino software and hardware to solve a real-world problem.
 For our group project, we are building a hob/stovetop heat sensor safety device designed to alert users if a fire occurs or the stove is left on too long.
-The device can also warn children and animals from acidifying themselves.
+The device can also warn children and animals from accidently hurting themselves.

 ## Team Report should be posted on your Github account and  include the following: